 It’s just such a bizarre turn for one of the NFL’s premier players.
 Thomas won a Super Bowl in Seattle, and bird-flipping aside, he was still seen as a leader for a team with title aspirations.
 The Ravens’ communication team even made an entire video about the safety’s leadership skills a month after his signing.
 Check out this quote from it:

 With the Texans passing on Thomas, the focus once again shifts toward Jerry Jones.
 Despite his coach seemingly backing off the star safety, we know who runs things in Dallas.
 Thomas, who grew up in Texas, has been rather vocal about his desire to play for the Cowboys.
 And Jerry, ever the entertainer, won’t shut down the idea.
-This week, when asked on a radio station about signing Thomas, the Cowboys owner made headlines.
+When asked on a radio station about signing Thomas earlier this season, the Cowboys owner made headlines.

 “I’m aware Thomas is out there,” Jones said.
 “I also am interested at this juncture in improving this team now.
 Right now.”